Gwyd0/Sparx-bwk/README.md

 **Sparx-Bookwork-Code** is a project I've been working on for about a year (mostly as a hobby and because I'm lazy).

-It's a web scraper to log Bookwork codes for Sparx and auto completes Bookwork checks (explained [here](https://support.sparx.co.uk/en/knowledge/what-is-a-bookwork-check-and-why-are-they-used-in-sparx)).
+It's a web scraper to log Bookwork codes for Sparx and auto completes Bookwork checks (explained [here](https://support.sparx.co.uk/docs/what-are-bookwork-checks)).
 It uses chrome driver (Google Chrome) to grab the values of answers and codes.
 I use python as it's my main language and is quite easy to understand.

 As I have stopped using Sparx, it's no use to me any more, so having it here may help anybody who wants to automate their Sparx maths homework.

 ## Basic features
 * Auto fills in password + username
 * Logs codes for every question
 * Auto does bookwork checks.
+(Currently reworking it)
-* Creates a full backup log as a .txt in /logs
+* Creates a full backup log of every question as a .txt in /Logs

-## Setup
+## Setup Step by Step
+### Step 1: Install Chrome
-This only works for **chrome,** so make sure you have **chrome installed**.
+This is mainly dedicated to chrome.
+Other web browsers are too much work to keep up to date, so make sure you have Chrome installed.
-### Windows
+Once Chrome is installed, you need to figure out what version it is (Chromedriver is very picky about versions).

+First, navigate to the three dots in the top right. then go to
+Settings > About Chrome (it's at the bottom) and look at the version.

+Then go to [here](https://chromedriver.chromium.org/downloads) and download the version you have.

+### Step 2: Download Repo
+Next, click [here](https://github.com/Gwyd0/Sparx-bwk/archive/refs/heads/main.zip).
+This should download the rest of the files you need.
-* Clone the repo and run the .exe
+* First, right-click the file and click "Extract All."
-* Make Sure that the .exe or .py file are in the same directory as the **Logs** file, if not the .exe/.py should create one.
-You may have to update Chrome driver, as explained below.
+Next, open the extracted file and open Sparx-bwk-main.
+* Place the chromedriver file you downloaded in step 1 in the file; it should be in the same file as the.exe and readme.md.

+### Step 3: Run the file.
+Your folder should look something like this:
+Now run the.exe called "BWK-CHROME.
+Windows may come up with this; just click "more info."
+Run anyway.

+Type in the details, and you're done.
+Chrome should open, and your bookwork codes should be logged for you.

 ## Bugs
 * Chrome driver needs updating about twice every month, you can download it [here](https://chromedriver.chromium.org/downloads), Download the same version as your browser.
 Then place chromedriver.exe in the same directory as the .exe or .py
 * Sometimes Auto bookwork checks may not work (due to how fractions are displayed).
+* Bug where window wont close without crashing (fixing this soon)
 ## Why so many try and excepts?
 If you can be bothered to read my code.
 You might notice the amount of try: and excepts there are, this is because of **Selenium Webdriver**.